When your dog starts doing something out of the ordinary it can be cause for concern.

 I recommend this Bitter Spray for Dogs from Rocco and Roxie.
 Dogs hate the taste of the spray, which stops them from licking the effected area.

 You can purchase cones from your vet or at any pet store.
 You can also make your own cone with just a few supplies.

-While this method definitely works, it's easy for a dog to remove this type of wrapping.
+While this method works, it's easy for a dog to remove this type of wrapping.
 It's best to use a self-adhesive bandage wrap.

 Don't wrap the bandage too tightly; just tight enough to stay in place.
-I like to secure the top of the bandage with medical tape, just to make sure my dog can't pull it off when I'm not watching.
+I like to secure the top of the bandage with medical tape to ensure my dog can't pull it off when I'm not watching.

-No matter what you do, you'll need to find the best way to keep your dog from licking his or her paws.
+No matter what you do, you'll need to find the best way to stop your dog from licking his or her paws.